oversoulos/nowos/README.md

 # Pick a card.

-**Nowos** — An experimental, decentralized card-based sandbox for creators.
+**nowos** — An experimental, decentralized card-based sandbox for creators.

 </div>